-Prior to joining Hueston Hennigan, Mr. Kaiser served as a law clerk for the Honorable Margaret M. Morrow of the U.S. District Court for the Central District of California.
-He earned his J.D. from Loyola Law School summa cum laude, where he was elected Order of the Coif and served as an Articles Editor of the Loyola of Los Angeles Law Review.
-While attending law school, Mr. Kaiser served as a judicial extern for the Honorable John A. Kronstadt of the U.S. District Court for the Central District of California and for the Honorable Justice Fred Woods of the California Court of Appeal, Second District.
+While attending law school, Mr. Kaiser served as an articles editor for the Loyola of Los Angeles Law Review and was named a Sayre Macneil Scholar.
+He also served as a judicial extern for the Honorable John A. Kronstadt of the U.S. District Court for the Central District of California and for the Honorable Justice Fred Woods of the California Court of Appeal, Second District.

-- Represented Sumner M. Redstone in multiple lawsuits challenging Mr. Redstone’s decisions to reconstitute the Board of Directors of Viacom Inc. and replace several of the trustees and directors of National Amusements, the controlling shareholder of Viacom Inc. and CBS Corporation, who will have ultimate control of both companies after his passing.
+- Prevailed in a $40 billion battle for corporate control of Viacom on behalf of controlling shareholder and Chairman Emeritus Sumner M. Redstone that was waged in the courts of Delaware, Massachusetts, and California.
 The cases ended in a settlement “which firmly put the future of the corporate empire under the control of Mr. Redstone and his daughter.”
-[See “Fight for Viacom Is Said to End with the Redstones in Control” in the New York Times.]
+(See “Fight for Viacom Is Said to End with the Redstones in Control,” The New York Times)

-- Secured denial of a TRO seeking to enjoin SpaceX from hiring former Broadcom engineers.
+- Secured denial of a temporary restraining order seeking to enjoin SpaceX from hiring former Broadcom engineers.